mcguinness/draft-mcguinness-token-exchange-target-service-discovery/draft-mcguinness-token-exchange-target-service-discovery.md

 This specification defines the OAuth 2.0 Token Exchange Target Service Discovery Endpoint, a standardized mechanism that enables clients to dynamically discover the set of available Token Exchange targets (audiences, resources, and scopes) for a given subject token.
 The authorization server evaluates both the subject token and the client's permissions and returns only the values the client is authorized to request.

-This extension is especially valuable in identity chaining and cross-domain authorization scenarios, such as:
+This extension is especially valuable in scenarios requiring identity chaining and cross-domain authorization:

-* Multi-tier microservices architectures where tokens must be progressively exchanged with narrower permissions.
-* Cross-organizational and federated systems where downstream services exist in separate administrative domains.
-* Cross-cloud or hybrid deployments requiring strict control over which domains may issue or accept exchanged tokens.
-* Delegated flows where derived tokens represent constrained or transformed identities across trust boundaries.
+* Progressive token exchange across service boundaries, such as multi-tier microservices architectures and delegated flows where tokens must be exchanged with narrower or transformed permissions at each hop.
+In these scenarios, discovery is critical because the set of available downstream services and their required permissions vary based on the subject token's context and the client's authorization.
+The permission narrowing at each service hop means that static configuration cannot accommodate these per-subject and per-client variations, leading to integration failures when clients attempt token exchanges for services the subject is not authorized to access.

+* Cross-boundary deployments where downstream services exist in separate administrative, organizational, or cloud domains requiring strict control over token issuance and acceptance.
+Unlike progressive token exchange which focuses on permission transformation within a single domain, this scenario addresses the challenge of discovering available target services across distinct trust boundaries where authorization policies are independently managed.
+Discovery is essential here because authorization policies and available target services change dynamically across these boundaries, and static configuration cannot reflect real-time policy decisions or account for varying permissions across different administrative domains.

+* Single Sign-On (SSO) to API flows, such as those enabled by the Identity Assertion Authorization Grant (ID-JAG) {{I-D.ietf-parecki-oauth-identity-assertion-authz-grant}}, where a client needs to seamlessly connect to cross-domain resources and act on behalf of the user to access APIs

-This specification provides several benefits:
+This specification provides the following benefits:

-* Eliminates the need for static configuration by allowing clients to dynamically discover available target services
+* **Dynamic Discovery**: Eliminates static configuration requirements by enabling clients to discover available target services at runtime, reducing integration failures and improving developer experience.

-* Reduces Token Exchange failures by enabling clients to learn valid targets before attempting a Token Exchange request
-* Supports identity chaining by allowing the authorization server to provide the next allowable "hop" in a derived-identity chain
-* Enhances cross-domain trust by preventing clients from requesting tokens for unauthorized or untrusted domains
-* Improves interoperability by standardizing previously proprietary discovery mechanisms
-* Improves developer and operator experience by enabling tools to automatically enumerate valid downstream targets
-* Supports dynamic authorization by reflecting real-time policy evaluation, client permissions, and subject token context
+* **Standardization**: Provides a standardized discovery mechanism, replacing proprietary APIs and improving interoperability across OAuth 2.0 implementations.

+* **Real-Time Authorization**: Returns target services based on real-time policy evaluation, client permissions, and subject token context, ensuring accurate and up-to-date authorization information.
+This enables per-subject and per-client results, which is essential when the set of available target services varies by user or client.
+Static configurations cannot accommodate these per-subject or per-client variations.

 # Conventions and Definitions